top of page

 2. The movements in market values (also called mark to market).

-As a result, the trailing commission, which is paid periodically based on the distributor's current AUM, also varies every time.
+As a result, the trailing Commission, which is paid periodically based on the distributor's current AUM, also varies every time.

 Let's understand this with an illustration

-(10,00,000 * 1%) / 12, which is Rs.
-1,250. (approx.)
+(10,00,000 1%) 30 / 365, which is Rs.
+822 (approx.)

 Note: The commission calculation is just for representative purposes.
 The actual commission amount depends on the actual transaction and the number of days in the month.

-When does an MFD receive Commission?
+When does an MFD receive a Commission?

 Most AMCs release the MFD commission monthly, while the brokerage structure gets updated every quarter (it also depends on the mutual fund scheme).
-However, the commission is calculated daily according to the changes in the daily NAV of mutual fund schemes, and the aggregate is paid to the MFDs.
+However, the Commission is calculated daily according to the changes in the daily NAV of mutual fund schemes, and the aggregate is paid to the MFDs.

 Suppose a Mutual Fund Distributor is individually empanelled across multiple AMCs.
-In that case, they will receive multiple brokerage reports and commission amounts from all the different AMCs they have to collate to determine the total MFD commission.
+In that case, they will receive various brokerage reports and commission amounts from all the different AMCs they have to collate to determine the total MFD commission.
 When done on a monthly routine, this is an uphill task, often limiting the MFDs' time, which otherwise can be used to approach new clients and encourage more investments.

 As a Mutual Fund Distributor, following these important tips can be a gamechanger in embracing more income opportunities:

-1. Adopting cross-selling of different financial products.
+Adopting cross-selling of different financial products.

-2. Conducting awareness campaigns to attract new investors.
+Conducting awareness campaigns to attract new investors.

-3. Encouraging stepping-up of investments by existing investors.
+Encouraging stepping-up of investments by existing investors.

-4. Teaching clients the importance of staying invested in the long-term.
+Teaching clients the importance of staying invested in the long-term.

-5. Seeking clients to refer them to their friends and family.
+Seeking clients to refer them to their friends and family.

 If you aspire to become a Mutual Fund Distributor and enhance your career, learn more about how you can become an MFD.